ComPWA/qrules/docs/index.md

    2.3. _Validate_ the complete graphs, so run all conservation law check that were postponed from the first step.

-3. Generate an amplitude model, e.g. helicity or canonical amplitude.

 ## Table of Contents

 ```{toctree}